 5. Continually Reference the RFP

 It’s a big document and you’re going to forget the requirements.
 Keep the RFP close by and at the start of each section, review the requirements to ensure the response is compliant.
 More importantly, review the evaluation criteria to understand how the response will be evaluated.
 If the customer is looking for a high quality, feasible approach, make sure this is addressed in all sections of the response.
+Sometimes a proposal manager includes the instructions and evaluation criteria within the outline of the proposal so that it is easily available during your review.
+Other times this information is captured in a review scoring sheet that may be provided for use during your review.

 6. What to Look For